rivera-ernesto/RCRTableViewRefreshController/README.md

 `RCRTableViewRefreshController` depends on Xcode 5 and higher (although note that the sample project is designed for Xcode 6 and will need modifying to work with Xcode 5).

+Code has currently been tested with iOS 8.0 but `RCRTableViewRefreshController` should also work with 7.0 and 7.1.

 All code uses ARC.

 ## How to Use it